yakovlev-alexey/playwright-easy-selective-tests/README.md

 # Playwright Easy Selective Tests (PEST)

 A powerful tool for running only the Playwright tests affected by your code changes.
 PEST analyzes your code dependencies to determine which tests need to run, significantly reducing CI/CD time.
+Need very little configuration to run and shows great results!

 ## Features